ligadata-mkhalawi/Kamanja/trunk/docs/source/adapter-ref/smart-input.rst

 - **Type** – type of file system to ingest.
   Valid values are HDFS, SFTP, DAS/NAS.
+- **StatusMsgTypeName** - Kamanja message
+  (:ref:`inputadaptersstatssg-msg-ref`)
+  to which the input adapter can send a status message for each file when it has finished processing that file.
 - **ConnectionConfig** – information necessary to connect to the file system:

   - **HostLists** – comma-separated list of (server:port)